suriya1977/XF2-Swedish/README.md

 * [xenForo](https://xenforo.com) version **2.0** or later

 ## Work in progress
-This project has just started.
+We've started with a machine translation of the whole language file.
+Currently we are examining the translations one by one to either confirm them or change them.
 We recommend that you read the conversation [here](https://thaisnack.se/threads/hjaelp-oss-oeversaetta-forumet-till-perfekt-svenska.13627/) to find out the progress.
 It's absolutely not yet finished to install on a production web site.

 ## Collaborators wanted
 We are looking for more people to help with keeping the swedish translation as good as possible.
 Before you start to do any work, it's important that you are assigned an agreed range of lines to translate to avoid that several people are translating the same phrases.
 Please join the conversation [here](https://thaisnack.se/threads/hjaelp-oss-oeversaetta-forumet-till-perfekt-svenska.13627/) to start with.